luckymuck/mapper/README.md

 # Mapper — Location History Visualizer

-A privacy-first web app that turns your location history (Google, Apple, or photos) into a map, highlighting everywhere you've been:
+Web app that turns location history (Google, Apple, or photos) into a map, highlighting everywhere you've been.

-- **Visited regions** — every country, state/province, and county you've set foot in, shaded at the finest level available per country (county where the data exists, otherwise state/province, otherwise the country itself)
+  **Visited regions** — every country, state/province, and county shaded at the finest level available.
+Colored by most recently, estimated time spent, or selected.
-- **Recency coloring** — how recently you were last at each place
-- **Duration coloring** — estimated time spent in each area
-- **Rainbow history** — the whole timeline painted as a rainbow (oldest → newest)
+  **Timeline trail** - lines showing trails of locations visited.

-Everything runs **entirely in your browser**.
-Your files never leave your device.
+Runs in browser; personal files never leave device.

-## Quick start
+## Instructions

-Just open `index.html` in a browser (double-click works — no server needed), or serve the folder with any static file server.
+Open `index.html` in a browser.

 > **Map tiles:** the default basemap is **Esri light** (free, keyless, works from
 > `file://`). **Esri dark**, **Esri World**, **Esri Satellite**, and